pex-tool/pex/CONTRIBUTING.md

 Before sending off changes you should run `tox -e fmt,lint,check`.
 This formats, lints and type checks the code.

+If you've made `docs/` changes, you should run `tox -e docs -- --linkcheck --pdf --serve` which will build the full doc site including its downloadable PDF version as well as the search index.
+You can browse to the URL printed out at the end of the output to view the site on your local machine.

-In addition you should run tests, which are divided into integration tests (those under `tests/integration/`) and unit tests (those under `tests/` but not under `tests/integration/`).
+In addition, you should run tests, which are divided into integration tests (those under `tests/integration/`) and unit tests (those under `tests/` but not under `tests/integration/`).
 Unit tests have a tox environment name that matches the desired interpreter to test against.
 So, to run unit tests against CPython 3.11 (which you must have installed), use `tox -e py311`.
 For